 An FOI request is where you ask a public body to give you information.
 Anyone has the right to make a FOI request.
 You can find more information on this here:

 How does the Data Protection Act protect my personal information?

-The Data Protection Act 1998 tells organisations how they should deal with your personal information if it’s:
+The Data Protection Act 2018 tells organisations how they should deal with your personal information.